luka2220/http-server-lib/README.md

-### HTTP Server Library
+### HTTP Server

-A basic http library for node with simple usage
+A very basic implementation of an HTTP server in Node for fun!